piotr-pajak/movies-app/README.md

 ```
 The application will be available at http://localhost:4173.

+Alternatively, you can also view the application live at: https://piotr-pajak-movies-app.netlify.app/
 ### Description
 The application allows you to download movies list from The Movie Database.
 After downloading the movies, the application displays their thumbnails, titles and ratings.